Table of Contents

 - Posteriorly by the anterior margin of the trapezius

-- The anterior triangle can be subdivided by the hyoid bone into the infrahyoid and suprahyoid region or into smaller triangles:
+- The anterior triangle which can be subdivided by the hyoid bone into the infrahyoid and suprahyoid regions or into smaller triangles:

-- The posterior triangle is further subdivided by the omohyoid muscle into the following smaller triangles:
+- The posterior triangle which is further subdivided by the omohyoid muscle into the following smaller triangles:

 1. Submental Triangle With Lymph Nodes

-This triangular shaped region is located in the anterior cervical region.
-The cranial border is formed by the anterior margin of the mandible, the lateral, by the anterior belly of the digastric muscle, the caudal one by the hyoid bone while mylohyoid muscle forms the floor.
+This triangular-shaped region is located in the anterior cervical region.
+The cranial border is formed by the anterior margin of the mandible, the lateral border by the anterior belly of the digastric muscle, the caudal border by the hyoid bone, while mylohyoid muscle forms the floor.

-Structures worth mentioning are the lymph nodes.
-Those being the submental lymphatic nodes out of the tip of the tongue, the lower incisors, and the medial lower lip.
-Cancer arising from the anterior third of the tongue tend to metastasize to these nodes.
+Structures worth mentioning are the lymph nodes—submental lymphatic nodes out of the tip of the tongue, the lower incisors, and the medial lower lip.
+Cancer arising from the anterior third of the tongue tends to metastasize to these nodes.

 2. Submandibular Triangles

-This paired triangular region is also located in the anterior cervical region, lateral to the submental triangle and is bordered by the following structures: Cranially, the inferior border of the mandible; the anterior belly of the digastric muscle lies ventrally, the posterior belly of the digastric muscle and the stylohyoideus muscle form the dorsal border, and the hyoid bone the caudal one.
+This paired triangular region is also located in the anterior cervical region, lateral to the submental triangle and is bordered by the following structures: cranially by the inferior border of the mandible; the anterior belly of the digastric muscle lies ventrally, the posterior belly of the digastric muscle and the stylohyoideus muscle form the dorsal border, and the hyoid bone forms the caudal border.

 The submandibular triangles are divided into superficial, middle, and deep parts.

-The platsyma, the facial vein, and the marginal mandibular ramus of the facial nerve belong to the superficial part.
+The platysma, facial vein, and marginal mandibular ramus of the facial nerve belong to the superficial part.
 The submandibular gland fills the middle part.
-In the deep region, there are the facial artery, the mylohoid nerve, the submandibular ganglion, the submandibular duct, the lingual artery, the hypoglossal nerve, the mylohyoid muscle, and the hyoglossus muscle.
+The deep region comprises the facial artery, mylohyoid nerve, submandibular ganglion, submandibular duct, lingual artery, hypoglossal nerve, mylohyoid muscle, and hyoglossus muscle.

 3. Carotid Triangle

 Cranially, the carotid triangle is limited by the posterior belly of the digastric muscle.
-The anterior margin of the sternocleidomastoideus muscle forms the dorsal border, and the omohyoid muscle the ventral one.
+The anterior margin of the sternocleidomastoideus muscle forms the dorsal border, and the omohyoid muscle forms the ventral border.

 The most important structures are: